MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 By default, an executable (.out) is built.
 To build a static or dynamic library, or to use an existing Makefile, use the **Configuration Type** setting.

-If you're building for Windows Subsystem for Linux (WSL), be aware that there are some differences between WSL version 1 and 2:
-- Version 1 is limited to 64 parallel compilation processes.
+If you're building for Windows Subsystem for Linux (WSL), be aware that WSL Version 1 is limited to 64 parallel compilation processes.
 This is goverened by the **Max Parallel Compilation Jobs** setting in **Configuration properties > C/C++ > General**.

-- If you intend to use more than 64 parallel compilation processes, we recommend that you build with Ninja--which generally will be faster and more reliable.
+Regardless of the WSL version , if you intend to use more than 64 parallel compilation processes, we recommend that you build with Ninja--which generally will be faster and more reliable.
 To build with Ninja, use the **Enable Incremental Build** setting in **Configuration properties > General**.

 For more information about the settings in the property pages, see [Linux Project Property Page Reference](prop-pages-linux.md).